cs3216/cs3216.github.io/coursework/mobile/index.md

 ![Server - Client - Database](img/structure1.png){:.assignment-img}

-Normally, users would download the clients from the online application stores for their respective platforms.
+On a native iOS/Android app, users will normally download the clients from the online application stores for their respective platforms.
 In our case, the workflow differs a little from native applications.
-Since our client is created with **HTML5** and supporting web technologies such as **JavaScript** and **CSS3**, it is essentially a normal web page with a few quirks.
-During the user's first visit to the site, we will tell the browser to quietly download and save the program for future use. **Service Worker** will help to retain resources resources through the **Cache API**, which could then be used to serve the "web page" in the absence of an internet connection.
+Since our client is created with **HTML5** and supporting web technologies such as **JavaScript** and **CSS3**, it is essentially a web page.
+During the user's first visit to the site, we will tell the browser to quietly download and save the program for future use.
+A **Service Worker** will help to retain resources resources through the **Cache API**, which could then be used to serve the "web page" in the absence of an internet connection.